-Because hormone balance is essential for regulating most bodily functions, an imbalance can cause disruptions in:
+Essential for regulating most bodily functions, hormone imbalances can cause disruptions in:

 Causes of Hormone Imbalances